TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 <is body [body] touching body [body 2]? :: #0fbd8c>
 ```
 Fairly self-explanatory.
-If a the specified body is touching another specified body, the reporter returns true.
+If the specified body is touching another specified body, the reporter returns true.

 ```scratch
 <is body [body] touching any body? :: #0fbd8c>